Abarim Publications' online Biblical Hebrew Dictionary

 This verb's sole derivative is the feminine noun צפצפה (sapsapa), which denotes the Bible's version of a weeping willow.
 It occurs only once, in Ezekiel 17:5.

 The verb צפר (sapar I) occurs only once in the Bible (that is, if it's truly a separate verb), namely in Judges 7:3, where God tells Gideon that fearful men may sapar from Mount Gilead.
 BDB Theological Dictionary declares this verb's meaning "wholly uncertain" although most translations have something like "depart from".
-Still, this assumed root may not be all that separate, and may have to do with the behavior of birds (because, see next).
-In fact, it may be the Bible's equivalent of to chicken out; to flutter off scared.
+Here at Abarim Publications we surmise that this verb essentially tells of skewering or piercing through, whether by fear, a shrieking sound or a sharp point.

 Root צפר (sapar IV) also doesn't occur as verb in the Bible, and yields only one extant derivation: the masculine noun צפרן (sipporen), meaning finger nail (Deuteronomy 21:12) or stylus point (Jeremiah 17:1).